 Chris Palfreyman has always had a passion for South America, where his roots lie.
-Having spent eight years with Amantani, he now leads on fundraising operations in the UK which includes delivering Meet My World screenings far and wide and keeping our donors up to date on our progress in Peru.
-He also supports Fred with programmes management and spends around two months a year alongside the team in Peru.
+Having spent eight years with Amantani, he now leads on all activities in the UK which includes delivering Meet My World screenings far and wide and keeping our donors up to date on our progress in Peru.
+He also supports Rodrigo with programmes management and spends around two months a year alongside the team in Peru.

 David, Head of Finance

 Over the past five years, David Whitworth has developed extensive financial experience in international development, most notably with War Child UK and as Afrikids UK's Head of Finance.